Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 # Finance example for Federated Learning in Azure ML

-Federated Learning (FL) is an approach where we train a single ML models on a distinct datasets, usually in distinct location which cannot be gathered in one central location for reasons like compliance, security or many others.
-This is more concern in financial field than most probably in any other as this data contain highly sensitive information about either people or institutions.

-Therefore, we came up with and example how an institutions like a banks or credit card companies can train a model for fraud detection in federating learning fashion.
+This is a short example where we showcase possibilities of using Azure Machine Learning(AML) for training a model for credit card fraud detection in federating learning fashion while using variety of models.
+This is common scenario for credit card companies, banks and othe similar financial institutions.

 :warning: This is an example for demonstration purposes only and the authors of this repository do not take any responsibility for loss or harm made by its usage